mabaltazar/Phyton_MovieProject/README.md

 - Loaded the movie dataset from CSV
 - Removed rows with missing values in critical columns like budget and gross
 - Converted numerical columns to appropriate int64 types
 - Extracted release year from the full date string in the released column

-📈 Analysis Highlights
-- Scatter Plot: Budget vs Gross Earnings
-- Seaborn Regression Plot: To visualize trend and linear relationship
-- Correlation Matrix & Heatmap: Quantifying correlations between multiple numerical features

 🔍 Key Insights
 - Strong positive correlation (0.74) between budget and gross, as visualized in the heatmap